 In the realm of nutrition, macronutrients are the foundation upon which our meals are built.
 These essential nutrients provide our bodies with the energy they need to function optimally.
 By incorporating a balanced combination of macronutrients into our recipes, we create delectable dishes that not only satisfy your taste buds but also nourish your body.

-See also How many calories does sriracha have
+See also How many calories are in banana shake

 The Role of Energy in Macronutrients